Corona claims 102 lives, infects 4,004 more in 24 hours

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Anxiety and trepidation gripped the country as on Wednesday total active COVID-19 cases recorded 64,373 with 4,004 more people testing positive for the deadly virus and 2,631 people recovering from the disease during the last 24 hours.
+ISLAMABAD: The national tally on Wednesday of total active COVID-19 cases recorded 64,373 with 4,004 more people tested positive for the deadly virus and 2,631 people recovered from the disease during the last 24 hours.

-Also, one hundred and two corona patients have died during the past 24 hours, 95 of whom were under treatment in hospital and seven out of the hospital in their respective quarantines or homes, according to the latest update issued by the National Command and Operation Centre (NCOC).
+One hundred and two corona patients have died during past 24 hours, 95 of whom were under treatment in hospital and seven out of the hospital in their respective quarantines or homes, according to the latest update issued by the National command and Operation Centre (NCOC).

-During the last 24 hours, most of the deaths had occurred in the Punjab, followed by Khyber Pakhtunkhwa (KP).
-Out of the total 102 deaths occurred during the last 24 hours, 32 of the deceased had died on ventilators during their treatment.
-The maximum ventilators were occupied in four major areas, including Multan 70 percent, Islamabad Capital Territory (ICT) 58 percent, Gujranwala 60 percent and Lahore 69 percent.
+During the last 24 hours most of the deaths had occurred in the Punjab followed by Khyber Pakhtunkhwa (KP).

 A total of 10,535,061 corona tests have been conducted so far, while 631 hospitals are equipped with COVID facilities.
 Some 4,529 corona patients were admitted in hospitals across the country.